Skip to main content

 Funding Guides

-Going back to school as an adult is one of the most consequential decisions you can make -- and one of the most financially daunting.
+Going back to school as an adult is one of the most consequential decisions you can make.
 Whether you were laid off and need to retrain, want to advance in your career, or are pursuing a long-delayed educational goal, the cost of tuition, books, and living expenses while you study can feel like an insurmountable barrier.

 Here is the good news: Canada has an extensive -- if poorly publicized -- set of funding programs designed specifically for mature and adult learners.
 There are no age limits on most provincial student aid programs.
 Federal and provincial governments fund retraining grants worth up to $35,000.
 Employment Insurance recipients can study full-time while collecting benefits.
 And the Canada Training Credit puts money directly into the hands of working Canadians who want to upgrade their skills.